SilasReinagel/silasreinagel.github.io/static/delivering/C1_no_fluff.md

-# Chapter 1 - No Bullshit Project Management
+# Chapter 1 - No Fluff Project Management

 Project Management, at its core, is very simple.